Native American Law Center (NALC) - The University of Tulsa

 Native American Law Center (NALC)

 Established as a center in 2000, the Native American Law Center builds on the concentration established in 1990.
-The Center’s mission is to provide resources for the study and teaching of legal issues concerning Indian tribes and other indigenous peoples worldwide.
+The center’s mission is to provide resources for the study and teaching of legal issues concerning Indian tribes and other Indigenous peoples worldwide.

 UTulsa Law’s unmatched resources include:

-• Specialized library collection in Indian and indigenous law
+• Specialized library collection in Indian and Indigenous law

 • Full-time professors with expertise in Indian law